aldogutierrez/NetworkManagementToolkit/Ethernet_IP_UDP.md

 - When systems use Network Address Translation (NAT) the network can be represented by 1 IP address so we would need another type of identificaiton for packet sending, so we use the `port number`.

 # 12. How does UDP checksum break layering?

+- The UDP checksum includes IP header information in the checksum, which is at a lower layer (IP).

-Why is it done?
+## 12.1 Why is it done?

+- UDP does this to ensure that the packet arrived at the expected destination.
+Moreover, it will also make sure that the replies are going back to the expected source